waterwin/documentation/consumer/dragonboard/dragonboard410c/guides/uboot-linux-sd.md

 uenvcmd=run bootcmd
 ```
 Once the above mentioned steps are completed successfully, remove SD card from host and insert into Dragonboard410c and apply
 power.
-U-Boot will import environment variables from uEnv.txt and automatically boots Linux kernel.
+U-Boot will import environment variables from uEnv.txt and automatically boot Linux kernel.